Explore the Animal Flower Cave

 Where to stay in the area?

-We were at the very south of the island, over an hour’s drive from the site.
-But if you want to be closer, here are 3 interesting places with good reviews:
+We were staying in the far south of the island, more than an hour’s drive from the site.
+But if you want to be closer, here are three interesting places with good reviews:

 - Santhosha Barbados: a beautiful resort with a lovely pool on the north-east coast of the island.